 When we don’t burn more than we charge, when we charge from multiple, rich and varied sources, we reach a rare condition that is unheard of in the medical textbooks: permanent health.
 Our normal, forgotten state.

 It’s also the state where external circumstances cease to stress us, however hectic or chaotic they might be.
 If we have enough energy, we can change our perception of events, and let the events happen.
 Stress is just another word for our failure to separate event from perception because we’re low on energy.

 The highest form of human energy is peaceful, centered, focused and aware.
 It heightens the senses and encourages us to rest and digest, between cycles of peak performance.
 It aligns us with an individual drive.
 It makes us see through the groupthink.
 It feeds bacteria, which Oompa Loompa our brain chemicals.

 Think about your diet, if you’re depressed.
 Depression doesn’t come from a job or a marriage.
 It comes from unbalanced gut bacteria, which in turn fail to feed our brain chemistry.
 Sign of low energy.

-Nutrition is a safe place to start, because it’s where we mess up most.
+Nutrition is a safe place to start because it’s where we mess up most often.
 But nutrition covers only a part of our energy needs.
-We gobble foods up to 3,000 kcal worth per day, but according to Dr. Siegfried Kiontke who specializes in cellular field measurements, the kilocalories that we expel from our surface area range between 6,000 and 9,000 kcal.
+We gobble foods up to 3,000 kcal worth per day, but according to Dr. Siegfried Kiontke who specializes in cellular field measurements, the kilocalories that we expel from our surface area ranges between 6,000 and 9,000 kcal.

 What explains the difference?

-Both a smile and a broccoli will manifest itself through the currency of life, or ATP.
+Both a smile and broccoli will manifest itself through the currency of life, or ATP.